Nishi-Kurosaki Station

 Nishi-Kurosaki Station (西黒崎駅, Nishi-kurosaki-eki) is a passenger railway station located in Yahatanishi-ku, Kitakyūshū.
 It is operated by the private transportation company Chikuhō Electric Railroad (Chikutetsu), and has station number CK02.

+The station was temporarily closed on 1 October 2021 for approximately 4 years due to construction of the National Route 3 Kurosaki Bypass.
+As of April 2026, the station has not reopened.

 Lines

 The station is served by the Chikuhō Electric Railroad Line and is 0.2 kilometers from the terminus of the line at Kurosaki Station.

 Station layout

 The station consists of two side platforms connected by a level crossing.
 The station is unattended.